The University Senate Guidelines

 PHILOSOPHY GOVERNING INSTITUTIONAL REVIEWS

 The Senate strives to be a resource for strengthening the connection between The United Methodist Church and its United Methodist-related institutions, and for supporting the development of the distinctive mission of United Methodist-related institutions.
 The Senate is an outward and visible sign of an inward and inherent commitment to the relationship between a denomination that was birthed on a college campus and United Methodist-related schools, colleges, and universities.
-As one of the earliest accrediting bodies in the United States, the Senate began modeling peer review processes before the regional accreditation system wasn’t established.
+As one of the earliest accrediting bodies in the United States, the Senate began modeling peer review processes before the regional accreditation system was established.
 In that regard, the Senate was instrumental in shaping the current accreditation system in the United States.
 While not a federally recognized accrediting body, the Senate continues to be charged with the responsibility of reviewing United Methodist-related educational institutions to affirm a high level of excellence in the Church-academy relationship, which encompasses Church-relatedness and institutional integrity (stewardship, governance, and program quality).
 Reviews shall always be predicated by relational support and consultation that can help institutions improve and create a stronger relationship between the Church and the academy.

 SCHEDULING INSTITUTIONAL REVIEWS